c4nnh/environment-setup/cloudflare-tunnel-caddy.md

 # 1. Add Domain to Cloudflare

-If `canngo.uk` is not already managed by Cloudflare:
+If `canngo.uk` is not yet managed by Cloudflare:

 1. Create a Cloudflare account
 2. Add domain **canngo.uk**